Path Integral Sampler: a stochastic control approach for sampling: Path Integral Sampler

 where $\text{NN}_1$ and $\text{NN}_2$ are two neural networks.
 Empirically, we also found that the gradient information leads to faster convergence and smaller discrepancy $\KL(\cQ^u \Vert \cQ^*)$.
 We remark that PIS with policy \cref{eq:pis-grad} can be viewed as a modulated Langevin dynamics~\citep{mackay2003information} that achieves $\mu$ within finite time $T$ instead of infinite time.

-\textbf{Evaluating Loss:} To optimize $\bu_{\theta}$ with objective loss \cref{eq:training-obj}, we need to evaluate $\mu^0(\bx_T)$ numerically.
-For simplicity, we use $\bx_0 \sim \delta_0$ and $\bff=0,\bg=I$ so that $\mu^0(\bx_T)$ has a simple closed-form.
-Empirically it works well.
-We include more discussion of $\bff, \bg$ and implementation in \cref{apps:bff-bg}.

-Optimizing $\bu_{\theta}$ requires the gradient of loss in \cref{eq:training-obj}, which involves $\bu_t$ and the terminal state $\bx_T$.
-To calculate gradients, we rely on backpropagation through trajectory.
-We train the control policy with recent techniques of Neural SDEs~\citep{li2020scalable,kidger2021efficient}, which greatly reduce memory consumption during training. \zqs{ The gradient computation for Neural SDE is based on stochastic adjoint sensitivity, which generalizes the adjoint sensitivity method for Neural ODE \citep{chen2018neural}.
-Therefore, the backpropagation in Neural SDE is another SDE associated with adjoint states. } We include more discussion on SDEs solver on \cref{app:tech_tips}.
-We augment the origin SDE with state $\int_0^t \frac{1}{2}\norm{\bu}^2 ds$ such that the whole training can be conducted end to end.
+\textbf{Optimize Policy:} Optimizing $\bu_{\theta}$ requires the gradient of loss in \cref{eq:training-obj}, which involves $\bu_t$ and the terminal state $\bx_T$.
+To calculate gradients, we rely on backpropagation through trajectories.
+We train the control policy with recent techniques of Neural SDEs~\citep{li2020scalable,kidger2021efficient}, which greatly reduce memory consumption during training.
+The gradient computation for Neural SDE is based on stochastic adjoint sensitivity, which generalizes the adjoint sensitivity method for Neural ODE \citep{chen2018neural}.
+Therefore, the backpropagation in Neural SDE is another SDE associated with adjoint states.
+Unlike the training of traditional deep MLPs which often runs into gradient vanishing/exploding issues, the training of Neural SDE/ODE is more stable and not sensitive the number of discretization steps \citep{chen2018neural,kidger2021efficient}.
+We augment the origin SDE with state $\int_0^t \frac{1}{2}\norm{\bu_s}^2 \rd s$ such that the whole training can be conducted end to end.
 The full training procedure in provided in \cref{alg:train}.

 \textbf{Wasserstein distance bound:} The PIS trained by \cref{alg:train} can not generate unbiased samples from the target distribution $\mu$ for two reasons.
 First, due to the non-convexity of networks and randomness of stochastic gradient descent, there is no guarantee that the learned policy is optimal.
 Second, even if the learned policy is optimal, the time-discretization error in simulating SDEs is inevitable.
 Fortunately, the following theorem quantifies the Wasserstein distance between the sampler and the target density.\zqs{~(More details and a formal statement can be found in \cref{app:proof-nona}) } \begin{thm}[\zqs{Informal}] \zqs{Under mild condition}, with sampling step size $\Delta t$, if $\norm{\bu_{t}^* - \bu_{t}}^2 \leq d \epsilon$ for any $t$, then